Grohden/ionicSwiper/README.md

 ## Development

-`yarn install` should setup everything to dev env. then you can run `npm start` and start the development
+`npm install` should setup everything to dev env. then you can run `npm start` and `npm run watch` and start the development

 To make the dist build, you should run `npm build`, if every test pass, then you can use the dist bundle.